The Machine Stops and the Mediated World

 The Machine is not interesting because it resembles one device.
 It is interesting because it combines interface, infrastructure, platform, bureaucracy, school, transport system, care system, archive, entertainment network, and civilizational operating system.
 It is less like a computer on a desk than a total environment whose buttons define the range of normal action.

 That is why the story still reads sharply in an AI age.
-Many present systems are not powerful because a user believes they are conscious.
+Many present systems are not powerful because a user believes they have minds.
 They are powerful because they sit at the point where action must pass: search, productivity suites, app stores, feeds, cloud accounts, identity providers, payment rails, school portals, benefits portals, medical records, workplace dashboards, and personal assistants.
 The interface becomes politically serious when the practical world is reachable only through it.

 Secondhand Ideas